The Essential User Guide for Website Testing Tool Success

 Now you know how to give your tests a great kick-start before even using your tool, let’s discuss the most important things you need to remember while creating your tests.

 6: Understand targeting to really improve conversion rates further.
 You will also see an option to create a behavioral targeting test (targeted test) in many low-cost testing tools.
-This isn’t just about showing different content to visitors in different countries or cities.
-It’s all about using the tool to show more relevant content to different groups of your visitors, like first time visitors or repeat visitors (e.g. new user guides, repeat visitor discounts and affinity content), and is one of the best ways of increasing conversion rates.
-You can setup simple segments to target in both Visual Website Optimizer and Optimizely fairly easily, using visitor attributes like repeat visitor, or if they have seen a particular page or not.
-In advanced testing tools like Adobe Test&Target, you can even analyze your test results by segment and look for even greater conversion rate lifts, and then push multiple winners live to different visitor groups (like paid search visitors or first time visitors).
+This isn’t just about showing different content to visitors in different countries or cities – it’s all about using the tool to show more relevant content to different groups of your visitors, like first time visitors or repeat visitors (e.g. new user guides, repeat visitor discounts and affinity content).
+It’s also one of the best ways to push your conversion rates and sales much higher in your testing tool.

 7: Create great variations for the page or elements you want to test.
 If you are using Visual Website Optimizer or Optimizely, this is done using their visual editor.
 If you are using Google Content Experiments, you have to manually create another page that includes the versions you want test.
 If you have resources available to you, always seek help from web designers and the marketing team to help you create better, more engaging visual designs and messaging.